Music Lists

 Viennese Waltz Music

 Viennese Waltz shares the distinguishing 3/4 metre of Slow Waltz, but the music for Viennese Waltz is significantly faster.
-Music is listed by genre and tempo.
+This music also works for the (very) old-school Hesitation Waltz.

 Foxtrot Music